rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 Code like this is probably written because JSON parser errors are unlikely to be viewed by the end user, _aeson_ makes code like this easy to implement, the code looks elegant, and error messages are the last thing on people's minds.

 Which leads to another question:
-Q: How would we guard against code like this?
+Q: How would we guard against issues like this?
 A common practice for avoiding program issues is writing tests.
 How do I write a non-brittle test that checks the quality of _aeson_ error messages?
 Do I write message parsers?

 Let’s forget about `<|>` for a moment and try to formalize what a parser error message is:  Consider the input document specification as a collection of sets of detailed specs _S<sub>T</sub>_, one for each parsed type _T_ (e.g. “Composer has a not-nullable ‘genre’  field of type Genere” is an element of _S<sub>Composer</sub>_) .
 An error message pin-points an[^one] element in one of these sets marking it as failed (e.g. “Composer needs a genre”).

 To return a user-friendly error message, the parser needs to choose _S<sub>T</sub>_ wisely by matching the data the user is working on.
 Parser needs to have access to enough information about this context to compute which _S<sub>T</sub>_ to use (data constructor tags is an example of how such context is provided to the parser).
+Thus,

-Thus, _thinking about user friendly error messages needs to be a part of software design and input specification_.
-Selecting an error message that will be meaningful to the user is not just an implementation detail.
+> &emsp; _thinking about user friendly error messages needs to be a part of software design and input specification_.

 [^one]: this assumes, for simplicity, that we are listing only one (e.g. first encountered) violation of the spec.